apache/druid/docs/content/operations/including-extensions.md

 To let Druid load your extensions, follow the steps below

 1) Specify `druid.extensions.directory` (root directory for normal Druid extensions).
-If you don' specify it, Druid will use their default value, see [Configuration](../configuration/index.html).
+If you don't specify it, Druid will use the default value, see [Configuration](../configuration/index.html).

-2) Prepare normal extension directories under root extension directory.
-Under the root extension directory, you should create sub-directories for each extension you might want to load.
-Inside each sub-directory, you can put extension related files in it.
-(If you don't want to manually setup the extension directory, Druid also provides a [pull-deps](../pull-deps.html) tool that can help you generate these directories automatically)
+2) Under the root extension directory, create sub-directories for each extension you might want to load.
+Inside each sub-directory, put extension-related files.
+(If you don't want to manually set up the extension directory, you can use Druid's [pull-deps](../pull-deps.html) tool to help you generate these directories automatically.)

 Example: